TheZipCreator/qonquest2/readme.md

 * Added a how to play window
 * Fixed a bug where the turn counter would not be reset between games
 * Fixed a bug where you'd get extra troops per turn
+### 2.2.1
+* Added localization for Brazilian Portuguese and toki pona.
 ## Credits
 TheZipCreator (me) - programming the game

 PL\_ADI (pollen#8033 on discord) - making the map

-SeñorConejo (rabbit#6861) - Portuguese translation
+SeñorConejo (rabbit#6861 on discord) - Portuguese translation